-The first generation Xiaomi Mijia Nightlight is perhaps one of the more unexciting, but definitely one of the most useful Xiaomi gadgets.
-At least some of our editors have put it on a wall at home.
+The first-generation Xiaomi Mijia Night Light is perhaps one of the more unexciting, but definitely most useful Xiaomi gadgets.
+At least, almost every one of our editors has it mounted on a wall at home.
 The second generation has also been on the market for a while.
-With the Xiaomi Mijia Nightlight 2, you can be a bit more flexible.
+With the Xiaomi Mijia Night Light 2, you are a bit more flexible.
 Time for a little test.

-As with smartphones or Vaccum Cleaners, even with the nightlights a bit confusing.
+It gets, as with smartphones or Vaccum Cleaners, even with the nightlights a bit confusing.
 We have already tested the first generation, this is the second generation.
-However, since Xiaomi’s friends from Yeelight have already released a suspendable nightlight and a plug-in nightlight, and Xiaomi itself has launched a night light with Bluetooth in cooperation with Philips, it’s easy to lose track.
+However, since Xiaomi’s friends from Yeelight have already released a suspendable nightlight and a plug-in nightlight, and Xiaomi itself has launched a nightlight with Bluetooth in cooperation with Philips, it is easy to lose track.

 With 360° magnetic base

-In the second generation with the model number MJYD02YL, the manufacturer increases the translucent area.
-While the MJYD01YL (1st gene) virtually only shines through an outer ring, the new Xiaomi Mijia night light shines more forward.
-In the middle is the Mijia logo (Mi Home) is located in the center, which makes it easy to distinguish the Xiaomi and Yeelight nightlights.
-The new Xiaomi Nightlight also features a half-sphere shape that sits on a base.
+In the second generation with the model number MJYD02YL, the manufacturer increases the translucent surface.
+While the MJYD01YL (1st gen) virtually only shines through an outer ring, the new Xiaomi Mijia Night Light shines more to the front and thus becomes brighter.
+The Mijia logo (Mi Home) is located in the center, which makes it easy to distinguish between the Xiaomi and Yeelight nightlights.

 The night light works with two sensors, an infrared sensor and a light sensor.
-With the infrared sensor, the night light detects movement and switches itself on.
-However, this only happens when there is no or hardly any light, i.e. at night or when the light in the apartment is switched off.
+With the infrared sensor, the night light detects movement and turns on.
+However, this only happens when there is no or hardly any light, i.e. at night or when the lights in the home are switched off.
 The sensor covers an angle of 120° in which it registers the movements.
 If the device does not detect any movement for 15 seconds, it switches off automatically.

 In contrast to the first generation, the Xiaomi Mijia Night Light 2 offers a bit more brightness with 0.34 W of power, but the runtime will be a bit shorter as a result.
-The first generation easily lasts longer than a year at the lower level.
-The runtime of the new night light at low level is specified as 15 months, at high level it is “only” 8 months.
+The first generation easily lasted longer than a year on the lower setting for me.
+The runtime of the new night light on low setting is stated to be 15 months, on the high setting it is “only” 8 months.
 I could not yet understand that after a week of use, but feel even that as “enough”.